-The main goal was to upgrade the structural and safety aspects of the bridge while retaining its historical ambiance and architecture.
-The bridge is located at a popular recreational area; it was important to minimize river and road closure times.
+The main goal was to upgrade the structural and safety aspects of the Comal River Bridge while retaining its historical ambiance and architecture.
+The bridge is located in a popular recreational area; it was important to minimize river and road closure times.
 The project team of Capital Excavation, Bexar Concrete Works, and Modjeski and Masters proposed precasting very large spandrel frames to accelerate construction.
 The project was completed ahead of schedule.
 Now 48 feet, the bridge includes 15-foot vehicle lanes with shoulders and 8-foot wide sidewalks on each side for pedestrians.
 In addition, the bridge, with its new spandrel frames and precast spans, now allows emergency and other heavy vehicles to cross the bridge.
-Now, it provides faster response time to critical care situations.
+Now, it provides a faster response time to critical care situations.
 Strong railings were added to further complement the bridge’s architecture and history.

 Key design features